Here's What These Abbreviated Company Names Really Mean

 When the fashion retailer was founded in 1947, it was named Hennes, which means "her" in Swedish, because the company only sold women's clothes.
 However, when the store acquired the Mauritz Widforss brand—a Stockholm-based hunting and fishing equipment retailer—in 1968, it changed its name to Hennes and Mauritz.
 The company then rebranded in 1974 as the abbreviated H&M.

-The British online fashion retailer has recently made a quite the name for itself in the UK as well as in the states.
-However, when ASOS' website was first registered in 2000, it was called "www.AsSeenOnScreen.com" The public began referring to the website as the shortened "ASOS," and so, in 2002, the company changed its domain name and marketing efforts to reflect that.
+The British online fashion retailer has made quite a name for itself in the U.K., as well as in the states.
+However, when ASOS' website was first registered in 2000, it was called "www.AsSeenOnScreen.com."
+The public began referring to the website as the shortened "ASOS," and so, in 2002, the company changed its domain name and marketing efforts to reflect that.